 Queso Oaxaca (Quesillo)

-Quesillo is the most popular cheese for making quesadillas and especially the Oaxacan tlayuda, a toasted tortilla that looks almost like a pizza.
+Quesillo is the most popular cheese for making quesadillas and especially the Oaxacan tlayuda, a toasted tortilla.

 It’s also called Queso Oaxaca since it originates in the State of Oaxaca.
 A soft stringy cheese, the Quesillo is kneaded and wound into balls in a similar fashion to mozzarella.